 B. Claims or Possible Claims Against the University

-Possible claims against the university that may arise under state or federal law must be reported to Legal Affairs.
-Examples of such claims include, but are not limited to claims of property damage and/or personal injury or death caused by the wrongful act, omission or negligence of a university employee.
+Possible claims that may arise under state or federal law against the University or its employees in their official capacity must be reported to Legal Affairs.
+Examples of such claims include, but are not limited to claims of property damage and/or personal injury or death caused by the wrongful act, omission or negligence of a University employee.
 Legal Affairs is required by The University of Texas System to report possible claims information to The University of Texas System Office of General Counsel.

 C. Receipt of Legal Process

-For the purposes of this policy, “legal process” includes, but is not limited to, any citation or notice of suit, subpoena to appear and/or for records, demand for payment, and/or notice of claim, whether received at work or at an employee’s personal residence or elsewhere, and whether received via mail, facsimile, e-mail, or through contact or delivery by a process server, constable, deputy, or other law enforcement officer or private person.
+For the purposes of this policy, “legal process” includes, but is not limited to, any citation or notice of suit, subpoena to appear and/or for records, demand for payment, and/or notice of claim (including claims filed with administrative agencies, such as the Equal Employment Opportunity Commission), whether received at work or at an employee’s personal residence or elsewhere, and whether received via mail, facsimile, email, or through contact or delivery by a process server, constable, deputy, or other law enforcement officer or private person.

-Unless authorized in advance by a Legal Officer, no university employee is authorized to accept service of legal process (including a subpoena) for any other university employee.
-Likewise, no university employee may give permission to an outside caller to fax a subpoena for another employee (including their supervisor and/or physician, even at that person’s request or direction).
+Unless authorized in advance by a Legal Officer, no University employee is authorized to accept service of legal process (including a subpoena) for the University or any other University employee.
+Likewise, no University employee may give permission to an outside caller to fax a subpoena for another employee (including their supervisor and/or physician, even at that person’s request or direction).